How Often Should You Replace Mulch?

 Shredded leaves

-• How often to replace: Twice yearly
+• Replacement: Twice yearly

-If your yard has trees, you may have the opportunity for a free mulch supply.
-However, shredded leaves break down quickly, and you’ll need to replace them a couple of times a year, especially in places with lots of rain or snow.
+Unlike wood chips or bark, shredded leaves actually nourish your soil as they decompose, making them ideal for garden beds, flowers, and vegetables.
+They break down quickly, and you’ll need to replace them a couple of times a year, especially in places with lots of rain or snow.

-My tip: Before spreading, mulch your leaves with a mulching mower or shredder to keep them from matting together.
+Before spreading, mulch your leaves with a mulching mower or shredder to keep them from matting together.
 Use as much as you need and store the rest for later.

 Read more: